Prompt Engineering

 Constraints:

-- Only flag issues with CVSS >= 7.0
+- Only flag issues with CVSS >= 7.0.

-- Do not suggest rewrites, only identify issues
+- Do not suggest rewrites; identify issues only.

-Output: Return a JSON array of findings:
+Output: Return ONLY a JSON array, no prose:

-[{"file": str, "line": int, "severity": str, "cve": str|null, "description": str}]
+[{"file": str, "line": int, "severity": "high"|"critical", "cwe": str|null,

 |---|---|---|